ElektraInitiative/libelektra/src/plugins/augeas/README.md

 This is a plugin for reading and writing configuration files with help from Augeas.
 The plugin should be able to read all configuration files for which an Augeas lens exists.
 However, not all stock lenses of Augeas have been tested yet.
-A detailed description of the lens language and a tutorial on how to write new lenses" can be found at http://augeas.net/
+A detailed description of the lens language and a tutorial on how to write new lenses can be found at http://augeas.net/

 ## DEPENDENCIES ##

-- `libaugeas-dev` #note: You need version 0.16 or higher which is not in debian wheezy
+- `libaugeas-dev`: You need version 0.16 or higher

 ## INSTALLATION ##

 If you have installed Augeas manually, it may be necessary to update the ld configuration.
 This is especially true if an older version of Augeas is installed also.
 Such a situation may lead to an error similar to this:

-/usr/lib/libaugeas.so.0: version `AUGEAS_0.16.0' not found (required by kdb)
+/usr/lib/libaugeas.so.0: version `AUGEAS_0.16.0` not found (required by kdb)

 This is because ld tries to link /usr/lib/libaugeas.so.0 which is an older version of Augeas.
 Simply add the path to the newer library to your ld search paths (consult your system documentation on how to do this)